Reyleth/Marketplace-API/README.md

 - **Security**: Ensures safe and reliable transactions, protecting players from scams and unreliable trades.

 By addressing these key issues, the Marketplace API enhances the overall gaming experience, providing players with a robust and user-friendly platform for managing their in-game trades and inventory.

+## Project Workflow

+This project is being managed and tracked via a github project located at <https://github.com/users/Reyleth/projects/2/views/1>